magore/hp85disk/README.md

 Anders originally provided me his source code in 2014 and many details of his project *which I am very thankful for.*
 NOTE:
- I ended up rewritting virtually all of Anders project.
+ I ended up rewriting virtually all of Anders project.
  This was mainly a personal exercise in fully understanding the code and NOT because of any problems with his original work.
  I did this one part at a time as I read the HP documents covering the protocols and specifications.
  Although rewritten I have maintained the basic concept of using  state machines for **GPIB** ,**AMIGO** and **SS80** state tracking.

 ## The HPDir project was a vital documentation source for this project
   * <http://www.hp9845.net/9845/projects/hpdir>
-  * I use the **hpdir.ini** of thier project for creating disk images
+  * I use the **hpdir.ini** of their project for creating disk images

 ### Other HPDir resources for disk image manipulation
   * [HPDrive project has very useful references an tools for creating HP disk **LIF** images compatible with this project](http://www.hp9845.net/9845/projects/hpdrive)